 Most authors have experienced low book sales, there is a entire framework for fixing it once it happens, but realize that having an ads budget will help you avoid that phase potentially.

-The more information you have about your book, the larger your chances of reaching more readers.
+The more information you have about your audience, the larger your chances of reaching more readers.
 If you’ve done the research to write to market, even better.

-If you write your book and publish it on Amazon with no thought for marketing, while it’s possible you may land on a bestseller list, it’s not as likely as if you were marketing it.
+But, if you write your book and self-publish on Amazon with no thought for marketing, while it’s possible you may land on a bestseller list, it’s not as likely as if you were marketing it.

-So, Facebook ads are one of the best ways to get your book in front of a lot of eyes and potential buyers is with
+So, Facebook ads are one of the best ways to get your book in front of a lot of eyes and potential buyers.

 Do Facebook Ads Work For Books?